How the Wirecard scandal happened: Case study

 Wirecard accounting fraud

-The Wirecard fraud was unique.
-It combined accounting fraud with money laundering on an epic scale, meaning it simultaneously hid revenue and embezzled cash while also inflating its earnings.
+The Wirecard fraud was unique because it combined accounting fraud with money laundering on an epic scale, meaning it simultaneously hid revenue and embezzled cash while also inflating its earnings.

 Wirecard possessed the ideal attributes for accounting fraud:

-• It engaged in millions of transactions across international borders using a web of escrow accounts and offshore affiliates.
+• It engaged in millions of transactions across international borders using a web of escrow accounts and offshore affiliates, some of which appear to have been owned by officers of the company.
 This made it impossible for an external observer to track revenue and difficult for auditors to verify cash balances;

 • It had non-existent margin on its legal business, making profits easy to manipulate;